 So, from this, you can go down, and we can extract the top 25 terms and see how frequently they’re being used.
 We can even pool the entities like this, and this is done using SpaCy.
 And SpaCy is going to break them up, at least this graph will break them up by how we built it by type, and then the entity within them.
 So, this would be cardinality, which would be numbers, dates.

 And you can look at org.
 So, this would be organizations.
-Not always an organization, but you can see things like algorithm.
-BERT Bidirectional Encoder plays a huge role within natural language understanding and the search engines today.
-We've got Google, we've got LSI, LSI keywords, and Schema.
-All of these are entities that we should be thinking about as we're creating content.
-We've got people.
-You've got a couple of other different types of entities that are being extracted here.
+Not always an organization, but you can see things like algorithms.
+BERT Bidirectional Encoder plays a huge role within natural language understanding and search engines today.
+We’ve got Google, we’ve got LSI, LSI keywords, and Schema.
+All of these are entities that we should be thinking about as we’re creating content.
+We’ve got people.
+You’ve got a couple of other different types of entities that are being extracted here.

 Now SpaCy does a pretty good job.
 You can train it to be even better.
-We've worked with WordLift a number of times, too, and they've built out some pretty cool ones as well.
-This one is one that they've done and then leveraging the BERT model.
+We’ve worked with WordLift a number of times, too, and they’ve built out some pretty cool ones as well.
+This one is one that they’ve done and then leveraging the BERT model.
 Another way to do it.
-If you want to do it for free is copy and paste all of the information into the Natural Language demo by Google.
+If you want to do it for free, copy and paste all of the information into the Natural Language demo by Google.

-So, that's what we did here with one of the articles, and this is a very long way to do it.
+So, that’s what we did here with one of the articles, and this is a very long way to do it.
 But you would go ahead and it into the Natural Language demo, and then Google would run their NER on it.
-This isn't as accurate, but at least it'll start to tell us some things.
-So, we've got search. iPhone SERP, I don't know if that would be super relevant.
+This isn’t as accurate, but at least it’ll start to tell us some things.
+We’ve got search. iPhone SERP, I don’t know if that would be super relevant.
 But semantic search is relevant.
-And it's giving us links to the Wikipedia articles, which Google uses to reconcile an entity and understand what it is.
+And it’s giving us links to the Wikipedia articles, which Google uses to reconcile an entity and understand what it is.

 A lot of times, we would link directly to Wikidata, which is the linked open data point for all of these Wiki articles, but Google right here is linking right to the Wikipedia article.
 We can see site.
 We can see algorithms.
 We can see SEO.
 We can see links.
 All of these entities that they’re extracting play a role here within this piece of content.
 Machine learning, query, knowledge graph, all of these different things.
 So, this is a free way to do that without having to know any Python whatsoever.